ICGV Týr: Later career

 Týr was painted red in 2014 during its lease to Svalbard.

 In January 1980, the third engineer on Týr, stabbed and killed two of his crewmates before throwing himself overboard when the ship was located 50 nmi miles northeast of Grímsey.

 In 1994, a crane was fitted in Týr forward of the helicopter deck on the starboard side.
 In 1997, the ship underwent a refit that extended its helicopter deck and installed a radome atop the ship.
 In 2006, Týr underwent a refit in Poland that improved the bridge and accommodations along with the installation of in-flight refuelling equipment for the helicopters.

-In March 2014, Týr was leased to Fáfnir Offshore hf. for surveillance and rescue work as well as general law enforcement and service work for the Sheriff of Svalbard with home port in Longerbyen.
+In March 2014, Týr was leased to Fáfnir Offshore hf. for surveillance and rescue work as well as general law enforcement and service work for the Sheriff of Svalbard with home port in Longyearbyen.

 The Icelandic Coast Guard fleet takes part in Frontex operations.
 In December 2014 Týr played a major part in the rescue of 408 migrants 165 nmi off the coast of Malta in a drifting cargo vessel. of 359 Syrian refugees were rescued in the eastern Mediterranean Sea in January 2015 after they had been abandoned by the crew of the cargo ship Ezadeen off the Italian coast.
 On 4 April, the crew of Týr rescued 320 people from a boat of the coast of Libya.
 During the days of 3 and 4 May, the crew rescued 328 people from two small boats north of Libya.

 On 11 June 2015, Týr was accidentally rammed and damaged by the Russian sailing ship at Reykjavík.